coder/docs/workspaces/editors.md

 RStudio:

 1. Create a [custom image](../guides/customization/custom-workspace) with
-   RStudio installed, `rserver` and `pgrep` in PATH, and RStudio configured to run on the default port (8787).
+   RStudio installed, `rserver` and `pgrep` in `PATH`, and RStudio configured to run on the default port (`8787`).

-   This example Dockerfile installs RStudio Server Open Source and creates a unix user to log in with username: `coder` and password: `rstudio`.
+   To do this, you can refer to the sample Dockerfile below, which installs RStudio Server Open Source and creates a Unix user to log in with username `coder` and password `rstudio`.

    ```Dockerfile
    FROM ubuntu:20.04